biru-dash/Multi-Agent-Program-Manager/README.md

 The meeting summary that appears in the UI is produced entirely in the backend through the `MeetingExtractor` pipeline defined in `backend/app/extraction/extractor.py`.
 The end-to-end flow is:

-1. **Transcript preprocessing** (`backend/app/preprocessing/cleaner.py`): raw segments produced by the transcript parser are cleaned by `TranscriptCleaner.process`, which removes greetings and filler speech, merges rapid-fire turns from the same speaker, normalizes speaker names, and (when embeddings are available) can segment the meeting into topical clusters.
+1. **Transcript preprocessing** (`backend/app/preprocessing/cleaner.py`):
+   - `TranscriptCleaner.process` removes greetings, small talk, and filler speech.
+   - Consecutive short turns from the same speaker are merged for better context.
+   - Speaker names are normalized and (optionally) segments are grouped by topic using embeddings.
    ```text
    Before: "Hey everyone, uh yeah just wanted to kick things off... okay so I think launch is October 15."
    After:  "Just wanted to kick things off.
 I think launch is October 15."
    ```

-2. **Hierarchical summarization** (`MeetingExtractor.extract_summary`): the cleaned transcript is chunked into ~500–700 token windows with semantic chunking when an embedding model is present, falling back to word-based chunking if needed.
-Each chunk is summarized with the configured Hugging Face model via `ModelAdapter.summarize`, and the partial summaries are recursively merged in `_hierarchical_summarize` until a single narrative remains.
+2. **Hierarchical summarization** (`MeetingExtractor.extract_summary`):
+   - Cleansed transcript is chunked into ~500–700 token windows using semantic chunking when embeddings are available, otherwise a word-based fallback.
+   - Each chunk is summarized through `ModelAdapter.summarize`.
+   - `_hierarchical_summarize` recursively combines partial summaries into a single narrative.
    ```text
    Before: 1,200-word raw discussion with repeated status updates.
    After:  "The team reviewed launch blockers, confirmed feature readiness, and aligned on timeline adjustments."
    ```

-3. **Structured reasoning support** (`MeetingExtractor.extract_structured_data`): decisions, action items, and risks are extracted from the same segments using specialized extractors in `backend/app/extraction/specialized_extractors.py`, with provenance tracking and semantic confidence scoring.
-These signals inform the executive summary while also powering the structured panes in the UI.
+3. **Structured reasoning support** (`MeetingExtractor.extract_structured_data`):
+   - Specialized extractors (decisions, actions, risks) in `backend/app/extraction/specialized_extractors.py` analyze the same segments.
+   - Provenance tracking anchors each item to supporting transcript spans.
+   - Semantic confidence scoring and validation prune low-quality signals and push results to the frontend.
    ```text
    Before: "We’ll push beta two weeks and Alex owns the risk mitigation."
    After:  Decision → "Push beta to Oct 29"; Action → "Alex to drive mitigation plan"; Risk → "Timeline slip if QA fails."
    ```

-4. **Executive summary synthesis** (`MeetingExtractor._synthesize_executive_summary`): the initial narrative summary, structured artifacts, and derived metadata (meeting type, duration estimate, main topic) are woven into a polished two to three paragraph executive summary.
-This stage enforces the final tone and template and re-invokes `ModelAdapter.summarize` with a prompt that calls out required factual elements (dates, metrics, before/after decisions).
+4. **Executive summary synthesis** (`MeetingExtractor._synthesize_executive_summary`):
+   - The initial narrative summary, structured artifacts, and derived metadata (meeting type, duration estimate, main topic) are combined.
+   - A templated prompt re-invokes `ModelAdapter.summarize` to ensure required factual elements (dates, metrics, before/after decisions) are present.
+   - Result is a polished two to three paragraph executive summary ready for the UI.
    ```text
    Before: "Discussed launch plan and risk mitigation."
    After:  "The planning session was a 45-minute review of the launch program, confirming the move from Oct 15 to Oct 29, highlighting four critical blockers, and assigning three mitigation owners."
    ```

+5. **Quality gating** (`MeetingExtractor.process`):
+   - Redundancy, coverage, and confidence metrics are calculated for the synthesized summary.
-5. **Quality gating** (`MeetingExtractor.process`): confidence and redundancy metrics are computed, and if extraction quality is insufficient the system falls back to the initial hierarchical summary rather than the synthesized executive version.
+   - If thresholds are not met, the system falls back to the hierarchical summary to avoid hallucinated structure.
+   - The UI receives both the final summary and a quality warning flag when confidence is low.

    This pipeline ensures that the displayed meeting summary is grounded in the cleaned transcript, preserves quantitative details, and aligns with the structured outputs surfaced elsewhere in the app.

 ## Model Strategy Options